TMLP-Team/WX-Configuration-Backups/README.md

 By executing it locally with root privileges on your Android device after checking it, this script will automatically import the core data and FKZ_WX_DATA files for the WechatXposed plugin.

+This script can be executed in Termux or MT Manager.
+Please use the system environment when executing in MT Manager.

 ## Exceptions

 Here are some common exception handling methods in the WX Repair Tool.